Csimmons117/MISA/README.md

 # MISA
-### Hello Welcome To Management Information Sysems Association
+### Hello Welcome To Management Information Systems Association

 We like to thank you for taking an intrust in are club are main focus here is to help you build strong relationships that